Grewestr/CSC-4996-Footprint-Public/README.md

 ---

 Enjoy using the Footprint Web Application!
-For any questions or support, please contact [your email/contact info].
+For any questions or support, please contact [gp0569@wayne.edu].